GenevieveF/Diehl-Cook_2015_Brian2/README.md

 To use the weight files that you have trained yourself, set load_name = save_name.

 Not all plotting features have been supported in the update.
 The code still successfully plots the spike monitors at the end of the file.
 Plotting for the plot_2d_input_weights() and plot_performance() functions as well as the population rate monitors and spike monitor before simulation begins are not supported.
 These have been commented out in the code so their functionality is still visible.
 They are not required for recreating the experiments in the paper.

-A simple timer feature has also been added.

 ## Observations